QaidVoid/Complete-Single-GPU-Passthrough/README.md

 More info at: [PassthroughPost](https://passthroughpo.st/simple-per-vm-libvirt-hooks-with-the-vfio-tools-hook-helper/)

 **Note**: Comment Unbind/rebind EFI framebuffer line from start and stop script if you're using AMD 6000 series cards, thanks to [cdgriffith](https://github.com/cdgriffith).
-Also, move the line to unbind AMD kernal module below detaching devices from host.
+Also, move the line to unload AMD kernal module below detaching devices from host.
 These might also apply to older AMD cards.

 <details>
   <summary><b>Create Libvirt Hook</b></summary>